srl-labs/containerlab-workshop-ch/10-basics/README.md

 ssh clab-basic-srl
 ```

-Connect to the cEOS node using its IP address (note, the IP might be different in your lab):
+Connect to the SR-SIM node using its IP address (note, the IP might be different in your lab):

 ```bash
 ssh admin@172.20.20.3